codenotary/sbom-guide/content/sboms/cyclonedx-documents.md

 One use case that is enabled by CycloneDX is the ability to communicate the exploitability of a known vulnerability in a component—in the context of a specific software project.

 For instance, [one Vulnerability Exploitability Exchange (VEX) example from CycloneDX](https://github.com/CycloneDX/bom-examples/tree/master/VEX/Use-Cases/Case-1) demonstrates how the risk of vulnerabilities inhereted from upstream components can be communicated between projects.

+{{< details title="Example: Communicate vulnerabilities with CycloneDX" open=false >}}

 In this excerpt, the `vulnerabilities` property of the SBOM indicates that there is a known vulnerability `CVE-2020-25649` in a dependency of the project, but because the vulnerable code is not used by the current project, the vulnerability is not exploitable:

 ```json
 {